jamietanna/sarahseewhy.github.io/_posts/2019-04-10-learning-about-conflict-transformation-1.md

 Day-to-day interactions become chances to grow and reach towards mutual understanding.
 It also implies our actions have meaning and consequence in larger structural and cultural systems.

-At the risk of sounding contrived, a transformative approach argues change cannot happen without conflict.
-The sooner we embrace the constructive role we can take the sooner we'll be able to see our power to bring about the changes we want to see in ourselves, our relationships, our workplaces, and our world.
+At the risk of sounding contrived, a transformative approach argues change cannot happen _without_ conflict.

+The sooner we embrace conflict's potentially constructive role in change, the sooner we realise we have the power to bring about the changes we want to see in ourselves, our relationships, our workplaces, and our world.

 <br>